Janesville Assembly Plant: 2015 and beyond

 General Motors placed the factory on standby until at least 2015 when the company and employee unions negotiate a new contract.
 The factory was one of three — along with Orion Assembly and Spring Hill Manufacturing - that General Motors kept on standby during their bankruptcy.
 It was the only one still on standby status in 2014.
 The factory can only be completely closed by agreement of both General Motors and the United Automobile Workers.

 As of January 2016, GM had signed a new contract with the United Auto Workers that cleared the way for selling the Janesville plant.
 Water or ground contamination on the north and south sides of the plant have delayed the sale of the plant.
 GM was working with the Wisconsin Department of Natural Resources to clean up that area.
-As of February 2016, GM was working with CBRE Group of Los Angeles to market the 250 acre site (excluding the contaminated area on the north side of the site) on a global market, hoping to have a buyer by 2017.
+As of February 2016, GM was working with CBRE Group of Los Angeles to market the 250-acre site (excluding the contaminated area on the north side of the site) on a global market, hoping to have a buyer by 2017.

-Demolition of the plant began in 2018.
+Demolition of the plant began in 2018 and was largely completed by early 2019.